run-llama/llama_deploy/examples/python_fullstack/README.md

 Let's walk through the important files and folders:

-- `message_queue/`: The deployment code for the message queue
-  - `message_queue/deploy.py`: The entrypoint for the dockerfile, which is used to deploy the message queue.
-- `control_plane/`: The deployment code for the control plane.
-  - `control_plane/deploy.py`: The entrypoint for the dockerfile, which is used to deploy the control plane.
 - `frontend/`: A simple frontend built using [reflex](https://reflex.dev/) to allow you to chat with the deployed RAG workflow and the agentic workflow.
   - `frontend/frontend/frontend.py`: The `reflex` app definition.
 Builds a basic chat UI.
   - `frontend/frontend/state.py`: The state management for the frontend.
 This is where we actually connect to the llama-deploy api to chat with the workflows.